theobald-software/kb.theobald-software.github.io/content/_xtract-is/how-to-load-data-into-a-bw-infoobject-with-xtract-bw-loader.md

 weight: 50
 ---

-Xtract BW Loader is one out of the nine components of [Xtract IS](https://theobald-software.com/en/xtract-is/),  the SAP Connector for the SQL Server Integration Services (SSIS) by Theobald Software.
+**Xtract BW Loader** is one out of the ten components of [Xtract IS](https://theobald-software.com/en/xtract-is/),  the SAP Connector for the SQL Server Integration Services (SSIS) by Theobald Software.

 BW Loader allows to load data to SAP BW objects using an InfoPackage (refer to [SAP help](http://help.sap.com/saphelp_nw04/helpdata/en/2e/20d704d45be7458582cdfcc5487090/frameset.htm) to know more about InfoPackages).